tolauwae/phd-thesis/src/introduction/introduction.typ

 #let C4 = [
 / C4: Current embedded debuggers are not equipped to  _debug non-deterministic bugs_. //, yet they are common in embedded systems---but are hard to reproduce and examine using traditional techniques.
 ]

+#let C5 = [
+/ C5: There are _no formal foundations_ for how to develop good debuggers, either for constrained or unconstrained devices.
+]

+=== A remote debugger as a platform#note[Chapter 3]

+Our first contribution is a novel WebAssembly-based virtual machine for embedded devices, called _WARDuino_, which is designed to address the first challenge (*C1*).
+We present the virtual machine in @chapter:remote, and show how it reduces the need to reflash software, and enables traditional remote debugging without the need to use a hardware debugger.
+The chapter will discuss the virtual machine in great detail, both its implementation and the formal semantics of its remote debugger.
+We shall highlight the components and design decisions that make WARDuino suitable as the basis for the novel debugging techniques we present in the following chapters.

+=== Overcoming constraints with out-of-place#note[Chapter 4]

+To overcome the second challenge (*C2*), we adapted the new stateful out-of-place debugging technique, which allows us to run most of the debugger on a separate device, while still debugging the target device.
+This reduces communication overhead and frees the debugger from the constraints of the target device.
+@chapter:oop shows exactly how we adapted the out-of-place debugging technique to embedded devices, and discusses the prototype built on top of the WARDuino virtual machine.
+As part of our research, we developed a novel out-of-place debugger that is able to handle stateful operations on non-transferable resources---a problem in out-of-place debugging that has not been addressed before.
+This lead to a novel _stateful out-of-place_ debugger.

+@chapter:oop likewise shows how our novel out-of-place debugger addresses the third challenge (*C3*), by capturing all asynchronous events, such as hardware interrupts, and allowing the debugger to control when these events are dispatched.

+Another major contribution of our novel out-of-place debugger, is the introduction of the first formal model of the technique.
+In @oop:soundness, we prove the soundness and completeness of our stateful out-of-place debugging technique, which shows that the debugger does not interfere with the behavior of the program, despite the execution being distributed over two devices, and controlling of asynchronous events.

+Finally, the stateful out-of-place debugger already allows for some control over the order and timing of asynchronous events, however, it does not fully address the difficulties associated with non-deterministic bugs, in particular, those bugs caused by very specific conditions of the environment.

+=== Debugging non-deterministic I/O applications#note[Chapter 5]

+This shortcoming is addressed by our multiverse debugger for microcontrollers, _MIO_, which we present in @chap:multiverse.
+The _MIO_ debugger presents the first multiverse debugger that works on a live execution of the program, and takes into account both input and output streams.
+The technique is unique in another way, as it allows for the debugger to reverse the program's execution as it explores the multiverse, while remaining sound and complete.
+Again, we prove the soundness and completeness of our multiverse debugger, particularly in @mult:correctness.

+==== delete

 #C1